-1 Which shall be in accordance with the current RICS Valuation Standards (The Red Book) and RICS Rules of Conduct.
+Which shall be in accordance with the current RICS Valuation Standards (The Red Book) and RICS Codes of Conduct.

-The Report and any expressions or assessments in it are not intended as advice to the Seller or Purchaser or any other person in relation to an asking price or any other sales or marketing decisions.
 The Report is based solely on the Property and is not to be relied upon in any manner whatsoever when considering the valuation or condition of any other property.